High level excursion set geometry for non-Gaussian infinitely divisible random fields: Smooth infinitely divisible random fields and regular variation

 \subsection{The function space L\'evy measure}

-Although the \idrf s we are studying in this paper were constructed above via stochastic integrals \eqref{e:id.field} and, as such, are characterised by the triple $(\gamma,F,\beta)$ of the random measure $\mu$ and the kernel $f$, in what follows the most important characteristic of the \idrf\ \eqref{e:id.field} will be its function space L\'evy measure.
+Although the infinitely divisible random field's we are studying in this paper were constructed above via stochastic integrals (\ref{eidfield}) and, as such, are characterised by the triple $(\gamma,F,\beta)$ of the random measure $\mu$ and the kernel $f$, in what follows the most important characteristic of the infinitely divisible random field (\ref{eidfield}) will be its function space L\'evy measure.
 This is a measure on the cylinder sets of $\bbr^\ambient$, related to the parameters in the integral representation of the field by the formula